wonko9/skynet/README.txt

 Feel free to read on if you want more of an overview of Skynet with some specific examples.
 More specific documentation can be found here:

-Skynet::Job - The main interface to Skynet
+Skynet::Job - The main interface to Skynet.
+These docs include an example of how to use Skynet.

 Skynet::Config - Configuration Options